ChainSafe/protocol/includes/contact.md

 ### Hiring Steps

-- Selected candidates will be invited to a screening call with one of our tech recruiters.
+- Prior to an interview, a technical task or a sample of open-source code will be reviewed by the team along a provided CV.
 - Next, candidates will be invited to a values interview with one of our technical project managers.
-- Then, candidates will be asked to either complete a technical task catered to the role or attend a live pairing excercise.
-- Lastly, candidates will be invited to an interview with the team lead.
+- Finally, candidates will be invited to an interview with the team lead.

 ### Why Join ChainSafe Systems Protocol Engineering